pkmn/engine/src/lib/gen1/README.md

   Pokémon using Rage/Bide or Thrashing/Charging moves being incorrectly forced to skip a turn when the Pokémon using the Binding move switches.
-- **Mimic**: Pokémon Showdown checks that the user of Mimic has Mimic in one of their move slots, which means Mimic legally called via Metronome or Mirror Move will only work if the user also has Mimic (and the moved mimicked by Mimic called via Metronome / Mirror Move will erroneously override the Mimic move slot instead of the Metronome / Mirror Move move slot).
-Furthermore, because Pokémon Showdown deducts PP based on a move's name instead of slot, if Mimic copies a move the Pokémon already knows, PP deduction for using either the original move of the mimicked move will instead deduct PP for whichever appears at the lower move slot index and the PP will be allowed to go negative (effectively allowing for infinite PP use).
+- **Mimic**: Pokémon Showdown checks that the user of Mimic has Mimic in one of their move slots, which means Mimic legally called via Metronome or Mirror Move only works if the user also has Mimic (and the moved mimicked by Mimic called via Metronome / Mirror Move erroneously overrides the Mimic move slot instead of the Metronome / Mirror Move move slot).
+Furthermore, because Pokémon Showdown deducts PP based on a move's name instead of slot, if Mimic copies a move the Pokémon already knows, PP deduction for using either the original move of the mimicked move instead deducts PP for whichever appears at the lower move slot index and the PP is allowed to go negative (effectively allowing for infinite PP use).
 Pokémon Showdown also doesn't deduct PP from using Transform if it was copied by Mimic.
-- **Mirror Move**: As covered above, both Substitute and Binding moves misbehave when used via Mirror Move (though Pokémon Showdown has its own weird behavior and does not implement the [partial trapping move Mirror Move glitch](https://glitchcity.wiki/Partial_trapping_move_Mirror_Move_link_battle_glitch) that exists on the cartridge).
-Additionally, Pokémon Showdown sets the last used move every turn a Pokémon is Thrashing instead of just on the turn it is actually selected meaning Mirror Move will sometimes successfully mirror a Thrashing move when it should fail.
-Finally, if Mirror Move copies Struggle it should not deduct PP but on Pokémon Showdown it does.
+- **Mirror Move**: As covered earlier, both Substitute and Binding moves misbehave when used via Mirror Move (though Pokémon Showdown has its own weird behavior and doesn't implement the [partial trapping move Mirror Move glitch](https://glitchcity.wiki/Partial_trapping_move_Mirror_Move_link_battle_glitch) that exists on the cartridge).
+Additionally, Pokémon Showdown sets the last used move every turn a Pokémon is Thrashing instead of just on the turn it's actually selected meaning Mirror Move sometimes successfully mirrors a Thrashing move when it should fail.
+Finally, if Mirror Move copies Struggle it shouldn't deduct PP but on Pokémon Showdown it does.
-- **Metronome**: In addition to the issues with binding moves and Substitute, Metronome and Mirror Move cannot mutually call each other more than 3 times in a row without causing the Pokémon Showdown simulator to crash due to defensive safety checks that do not exist on the cartridge.
+- **Metronome**: In addition to the issues with binding moves and Substitute, Metronome and Mirror Move can't mutually call each other more than 3 times in a row without causing the Pokémon Showdown simulator to crash due to defensive safety checks that don't exist on the cartridge.
-- **Transform**: Transform screws up the effect of Disable, because on Pokémon Showdown, Disable prevents moves of a given *name* from being used (e.g. "Water Gun") as opposed to moves in a specific *slot* (e.g. the 2nd move slot), and a Pokémon's moves can change after Transform (this is not an issue with Disable + Mimic because Mimic happens to replace the same slot).
-Transform also has a bad interaction with Pokémon Showdown's buggy Haze implementation, as Haze on Pokémon Showdown does not copy unmodified stats, leaving the Transformed Pokémon with incorrect stats.
+- **Transform**: Transform screws up the effect of Disable, because on Pokémon Showdown, Disable prevents moves of a given *name* from being used (e.g. "Water Gun") as opposed to moves in a specific *slot* (e.g. the second move slot), and a Pokémon's moves can change after Transform (this isn't an issue with Disable + Mimic because Mimic happens to replace the same slot).
-  Furthermore, transforming and then using Mirror Move / Metronome can result in [glitchy behavior and softlocks](https://pkmn.cc/bulba/Transform_glitches#Transform_.2B_Mirror_Move.2FMetronome_PP_error) which Pokémon Showdown does not implement.
+  Transform also has a bad interaction with Pokémon Showdown's buggy Haze implementation, as Haze on Pokémon Showdown doesn't copy unmodified stats, leaving the Transformed Pokémon with incorrect stats.
+Furthermore, transforming and then using Mirror Move / Metronome can result in [glitchy behavior and softlocks](https://pkmn.cc/bulba/Transform_glitches#Transform_.2B_Mirror_Move.2FMetronome_PP_error) which Pokémon Showdown doesn't implement.

 Importantly, Pokémon Showdown's **speed tie RNG mechanics are unimplementable** in the pkmn engine as they rely on internal implementation decisions made by Pokémon Showdown that are impossible to